 To properly provide watershed control, it is necessary to understand what characteristics and activities exist within the watershed.
-This chapter identifies watershed characteristics and activities that may adversely impact water quality.
+This chapter identifies watershed characteristics and activities that have been specifically identified and assessed in terms of their potential to adversely impact water quality.

-4.1 Watershed Characteristics and Their Impact on Water Quality
+4.1 Watershed Characteristics and Impacts on Water Quality

-Watershed characteristics can impact source water quality but cannot be readily controlled.
+There are many watershed characteristics that have a potential to impact source water quality.
+Many of these, by their nature, cannot be readily controlled.
 Watershed characteristics that could potentially cause biological, physical, or chemical water quality degradation include precipitation, terrain, land cover, soil type, and animal populations.
-Each of these characteristics and their potential impact on Green River water quality are discussed in the following sections.
+Each of these characteristics and their potential impact on Green River Watershed water quality are discussed in the following sections.